SocialGouv/legi-data/README.md

 #### Code

-An code is a Frenche code of law (i.e.: "Labor Code", "Social Security Code").
+An code is a French code of law (i.e.: "Labor Code", "Social Security Code").
 Each code is made up of articles wrapped within sections.

 #### Article